AbhiTheModder/understand-smali/DAY-02.md

 ### Continuing Day 01

-_So I left some things on DAY 01 because I don't you to forget the things and that's why left in middle so when I start from left part you need to recall previous ones_
+_So I left some things on DAY 01 because I don't want you to forget the things and that's why I left in middle ,so when I start from the left out part, you need to recall previous ones_

 **NOTE:** _I inform you first hand that I'll talk about smali and will let you know smali only, for the things what it does.
 Kindly refer to a Java tutorial on internet._